-If an image is purely decorative then you don’t need to provide alternative text, but if it adds context to the content, then it should have a description.
+If an image is purely decorative then you do not need to provide alternative text (also known as “alt text”), but if it adds context to the content or additional information, then it should have a description.

 Captions and transcripts

 The content should be consistent across the service.
-For example, if the button at the bottom of each page is labelled “Continue”, then it should be labelled “Continue” on other pages, and not something similar like “Next”.
+For example, if the button at the bottom of each page is labelled “Continue”, it should be labelled “Continue” on other pages and not something similar like “Next”.

-Consistent doesn’t always mean identical.
-For example if you have a link which says ‘Go to page 4’, then it would be acceptable to have ‘Go to page 5’ on the next page.
+Consistent does not always mean identical.
+For example if you have a link which says ‘Go to page 4’, then it’s acceptable to have ‘Go to page 5’ on the next page.

-For example, a user does not fill in their name.
-We should create an error message which reads: “Enter your name”.
+For example, if a user does not fill in their name correctly, you should create an error message to help them, which reads: “Enter your name”.

-However, if there are security considerations, then we still need to provide an error message but it can be more vague.
+If there are security considerations, you still need to provide an error message but it can be more vague.
 An example of this might be an email and password combination.